coleygroup/molpal/README.md

 - [optuna](https://optuna.readthedocs.io/en/stable/installation.html) (if planning to perform hyperparameter optimization)

 #### setup via conda
-__NOTE__: you may wish to edit `environment.yml` to reflect the CUDA version you will be using.
-It is currently configured to use CUDA 11.1, but you can delete this line and uncomment the other line if your setup required CUDA 10.2.
-If you need a lower CUDA version than that, please go to the [pytorch wesbite](https://pytorch.org/get-started/locally/) to set the channels and versions of both pytorch and other packages properly.
+__NOTE__: the `environment.yml` must be edited to reflect your machine's setup.
+To do this, uncomment out the appropriate line depending on your CUDA version or if you lack a GPU entirely.
+If you need a lower CUDA version than those specified in the environment YAML file, comment out the PyTorch line as well and go to the [pytorch wesbite](https://pytorch.org/get-started/locally/) to set the channels and versions of both the pytorch and cudatoolkit packages properly.

 0. (if necessary) [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)
 1. `cd /path/to/molpal`